Personal Branding: 7 steps to create yours + definition

 This also goes into the tone you use in your communication.
 If you’re the type to be on first-name terms with everyone or use colloquial language, do so.
 Keep in mind that the goal is to be yourself as much as possible.

-By creating an identity that truly represents you, you become unique.
+By making an identity that truly represents you, you become unique.
 No one can compete with you anymore, simply because no one can be you.

 Determine your expertise

-Your personal branding should revolve around a skill that characterizes you.
+Your idea should revolve around a skill that characterizes you.
 This is usually the field in which you sell or practice your skills.

-The more value you share with your community, the more they will see you as an expert in your field.
+The more value you publish for your community, the more they will see you as an expert in your field.
 Simply put, the more you give, the more you get. 😋

 Find your positioning